 This on site workshop concludes the fourth phase and the course as a whole in a plenary session, where selected groups present their results.
 Selected questions, assumptions and hypotheses will be discussed and clarified.

 As a final chapter different approaches of staying connected and keeping up to date in the software world will be discussed.

-will be rated and forms the course grade.
+Each deliverable forms 50% of the course grade.